TestingKate/TestingKate/README.md

 - 👋 Hi, I’m @TestingKate
-- 👀 I’m interested in new techologies ...
+- 👀 I’m interested in new techologies.
-- 🌱 I’m currently learning C# and SQL.
+- 🌱 I’m currently learning JS, HTML, C# and SQL.
 Also I'm working as Software Tester - so I LOVE learn new things and find bugs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - send me a message.